 Demonstrating a thorough understanding of the design process is one strand of the Creative Technology GCSE.
 In addition, pupils need to acquire a general knowledge of all material categories and systems but then be able to specialise on one specific area.
 With this in mind, at KS3 we provide all pupils with both a Textiles and Product Design rotation.

 - Develop efficient and safe hand stitch skills, learning a variety of different techniques to assist with hand crafting a 3D product

-- Understand the importance of sustainability and relevance of the 6R’s in our lives
+- Understand the importance of sustainability in our lives

 - Demonstrate safe and effective use of irons